aminamicijevic/CS_Project/README.md

 of the quiz.
 Since I did this project completely alone, I didn't use GitHub much, but I tried my best...
 I would usually just forget to add changes here because I did it alone.

 Overall, I am happy that I made myself go through all of this alone because I managed to learn the basics of Python and I am happy with my project :)

+To start the quiz, download the folder Project and just compile the file OpeningScreen.py.

 Kind regards